nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find flashcards with keywords
+1. User requests to find flashcards with keywords.
-2. SWEe! shows a list of flashcards matching keywords
+2. SWEe! shows a list of flashcards matching keywords.

     Use case ends.